 the enemy fleet would have to be sighted long

 Every spot on the flight deck would be dedicated

-to strike aircraft.
+to strike aircraft and fighters.
 Instead, float planes

 carried by cruisers would seek out the enemy.